Meghanab1909/HOSPITO/README.md

 **hospito main - formatting.py** - This page is responsible for the hospital management system.
 The features are Add Patient, Condition Stable, Waiting Time, Search Data, Remove Record, Patients left to Operate.

 **exit.py** - This is the exit page of the project.

+**Project Output Folder** - This folder comprises of the project output i.e., screen shots of each page.